Click2Cloud/terraform-provider-opentelekomcloud/website/docs/d/vbs_backup_policy_v2.html.markdown

 * `frequency` - Specifies the backup interval.
 The value is in the range of 1 to 14 days.

+* `policy_resource_count` - Specifies the number of volumes associated with the backup policy.

 **tags** - Represents the list of tag details associated with the backup policy.
 * `key` - Specifies the tag key.
 * `value` - Specifies the tag value.